Frequently Asked Questions | VISP

 What type of meal plan should I select?

-Where you live will affect what meal plan you choose.
-You must choose the Quad Upperclass Plan if you want to live in the Quad.
-It is also a good plan if you want flexibility in where to eat on campus and do not plan to cook your own food.
-If you want to live in a suite with a kitchen (for example, in Plimpton, 600's, Cathedral Gardens, etc.), you might want a plan that would allow you to prepare your own food, such as the Basic Plan, Convenience Plan, or Points-Only Plan.
+Where you live will affect what meal plan you choose but you will also want to choose your meal plan if you want flexibility in where to eat on campus and do not plan to cook your own food.
+If you want to live in a suite with a kitchen (for example, in Plimpton, 600's, Cathedral Gardens, etc.), you might want a plan that would allow you to prepare your own food.
 If you know that you want to eat in the dining halls and do not want to cook your own food, the Platinum Plan might be best for you.
-You should choose your ideal housing choice and the meal plan that would go best with that choice.
-Please note that you can change your meal plan when your housing assignment is confirmed and/or when you come to campus.
+More on meal plans can be found on the Dining site and on the Bursar site for costs under "Meal Plans".

 What is the difference between "meals" and "points"?

 Meals can be used for breakfast, lunch, or dinner in Barnard's or Columbia's dining halls.
 Meals are buffet, all-you-can-eat style.
 Points are more flexible - they are loaded onto your student ID card and can be used just like dollars on Barnard's campus.
-For example, a lunch in a dining hall costs $7.75 (7.75 points), or for approximately the same price, you can get a sandwich and a drink at a campus cafe.
 Points cannot be used on Columbia's campus, but students can purchase dining dollars once they arrive on campus.
 Dining dollars are also loaded onto your student ID card and can be used on both campuses.